 Here, we use the continuous flow cytometer, SeaFlow (Swalwell et al. 2011) to determine cryptophyte abundances and division rates both in the laboratory and during a 4-week survey carried out in 2013.
-Dissolved nutrient concentrations, salinity, temperature, light irradiance, and abundances of cryptophytes and M. major were determined during red water blooms in the Columbia River estuary.
-Daily division rates of cryptophytes were calculated from the change of size distribution over a 24-h period using a size-structured division rate model (Ribalet et al. 2015).
-The abundance and division rates of cryptophyte populations were compared with abundances of M. major to determine the influence of prey physiology and abundance on the dynamics of red water blooms.
+Dissolved nutrient concentrations, salinity, temperature, light irradiance, and abundances of cryptophytes and Mesodinium were determined during red water blooms in the Columbia River estuary.
+Daily division rates of cryptophytes were calculated from the change of size distribution over a 24-h period using a size-structured division rate model (Sosik et al. 2003, Ribalet et al. 2015).
+The abundance and division rates of cryptophyte populations were compared with abundances of Mesodinium to determine the influence of prey physiology and abundance on the dynamics of red water blooms.

 METHODS